 Consequently, investors are increasingly taking on higher risk in search of attractive yields.
 These alternatives include high dividend stocks, REITs, emerging market debt, high-yield bonds, preferred stock, and MLPs.
 However, these alternative income-generating ideas come with risks or tradeoffs, such as interest rate sensitivity as well as risks associated with duration, inflation, commodity exposure, and leverage.

-The Nationwide Risk-Managed Income ETF incorporates options exposure to help generate income and mitigate risk as a way to enhance total returns.
-Investors have long capitalized on covered call options strategies for income generation or protective put options strategies to protect against and limit losses, which has been especially important during the recent volatility.
+The Nationwide Risk-Managed Income ETF incorporates options exposure to help seek to generate income and mitigate risk as a way to enhance total returns.
+Investors have long used on covered call options strategies for income generation or protective put options strategies to seek to protect against and limit losses, which has been especially important during the recent volatility.

 NUSI follows a three-step strategy.
 First, it fully replicates the constituents of the Nasdaq-100 Index.
 Secondly, the ETF deploys a rules-based options collar strategy that combines a covered call and a protective put.
 For the covered call component, a near-at-the-money to out-of-the-money Nasdaq-100 Index call option is sold, with the intent of generating options premium.
 For the protective put component, the strategy uses a portion of the options premium received to purchase an out-of-the-money Nasdaq-100 Index put option, which seeks to fully hedge the portfolio below the current market price and protect against potential losses in the equity portfolio.

-Fundamentally designed with income generation in mind, NUSI offers several benefits that may address the yield enhancement and volatility management needs of investors, including high monthly income generation, portfolio volatility reduction, reduced duration risk and interest rate sensitivity, capital appreciation from equity participation, downside risk mitigation and enhanced tax efficiency of index options.
+Fundamentally designed with income generation in mind, NUSI seeks to offer several benefits that may address the yield enhancement and volatility management needs of investors, including high monthly income generation, portfolio volatility reduction, reduced duration risk and interest rate sensitivity, capital appreciation from equity participation, downside risk mitigation and enhanced tax efficiency of index options.